AliReda2/Sympto/README.md

 ```

 ## Protocols
+##### Usage:
-Usage: After installation, navigate to `http://localhost:5000` in your web browser to start using the Sympto application.
+After installation, navigate to `http://localhost:5000` in your web browser to start using the Sympto application.

+##### How to Contribute:
-Hpw to Contribute: Contributions are welcome!
+Contributions are welcome!
 If you have suggestions or improvements, please fork the repository and submit a pull request.

+##### License:
-License: Sympto is released under the MIT License.
+Sympto is released under the MIT License.
 See the LICENSE file for more details.

 ## Contributions
 - [Pranav Tyagi](https://github.com/PranavTyagi-3)